|

 Given the historical uses of arsenokoitai or arsenokoites we’ve cited on this page, it should be clear that no one can honestly define arsenokoites to mean homosexual, based on ancient usage of the word.

-Further, it should be clear that no one can cite even one historical instance in the first 600 years of church history, where the arsenokoit stem was used to describe a faithful, committed, same-sex partnership between two men or two women.
+Further, it should be clear that no one can cite even one historical instance in the first 600 years of church history, where the arsenokoit stem was used to describe a gay marriage or a faithful, committed, same-sex partnership between two men or two women.

-Where there is enough information in the context to determine meaning, arsenokoitai, as used by our ancient ancestors, NEVER refers to a faithful, committed, non-cultic partnership between two men or two women.
+Where there is enough information in the context to determine meaning, arsenokoitai or arsenokoites, as used by our ancient ancestors, NEVER refers to a gay marriage or a faithful, committed, non-cultic partnership between two men or two women.

 And just for the record, the arsenokoit stem was NEVER used by our ancestors to refer to lesbian partnerships.